TaylorBurnham/Unifi-Protect-Extract/README.md

+# Big ol' WIP Warning

+**This is a work in progress.
+You shouldn't use this without backing up your data first.** I'm picking this back up but have no commitments on when it'll be production ready.

 # Unifi-Protect-Extract
 A collection of scripts and utilities that I use to extract videos from my CloudKey Gen 2 running Unifi Protect.